Montana

 Geologic Groundwork-How USGS Coal Assessments Assist EIA’s Coal Forecasts

-Coal is loaded into trucks at the Trapper Mine in northwest Colorado.(Credit: David C. Scott, USGS.
+[ad_1] Coal is loaded into trucks at the Trapper Mine in northwest Colorado.(Credit: David C. Scott, USGS.
 Public domain.)
 For instance, in just one part of the energy sector—coal—the United States consumed just under 800 million short tons in 2015, which supplied a little over 30 percent of the Nation’s electricity.
-Those numbers come from the …
+Those numbers come from …

 Read moreGeologic Groundwork-How USGS Coal Assessments Assist EIA’s Coal Forecasts